mcrooks83/osteosense_vag/readme.md

 It is curently developed and test on Ubuntu and other platforms will be tested at a later date

 ### Stream
 The stream view allows data to be streamed from the sensor over USB and is used to test functionality of the sensor and also to provide the ability to observe motion in real time.

+Data stream includes both accleration and angular velocity

 ### Analyse
 Analyse allows  logged data to be exported from the sensor and analysed. (more to come on this)